 The nation has in the last few years enjoyed relative peace and harmony in government-labour relations.
 However, recent developments over the implementation of the N30,000.00 minimum wage for workers may trigger a nation-wide industrial action if the federal and the state governments fail to implement it as well as address some grey areas by the end of October.
-The Nigeria Labour Congress (NLC), the principal trade union body has threatened to shut down the nation with an industrial action commencing from October 16, if the issues surrounding the implementation of the new national minimum wage are not addressed.

 We are worried as a result of the threat by Labour to go on strike at this point in time, as a result of breakdown in negotiations between it and the federal government.
 The NLC maintained on Monday, that it decided to take the action to press for its position on the commencement of the payment of the N30,000 new minimum wage at the end of this month.
 After the negotiations between the federal government and Labour collapsed following disagreements over the percentage increase in “consequential adjustment” arising from the new wage structure, labour had last Friday, issued a communiqué giving an ultimatum to meet its demands by October 16, or face industrial action.